sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched19-03/fiori-ios-scpms-teched19-03.md

 [ACCORDION-BEGIN [Step 4: ](Create the needed segue to the Customer Detail View Controller)]

-The Overview View Controller is almost implemented, last thing which is missing is the navigation to the Customer Detail View Controller.
+The Overview View Controller is almost implemented.
+The last thing that is missing is the navigation to the Customer Detail View Controller.

 In theory you might want the user to see a list of all customers and products, but for this tutorial series we won't implement that.
 This series is more focusing on the machine learning part so that's why you only will implement the Customer Detail Screen for now.
-For that you will implement the defined delegate method in this step.
+For that, you will implement the defined delegate method in this step.

-In the iOS world there are so called Segues which can be used to perform navigation from one View Controller to another.
-Segues also allow us to access the so called destination View Controller which allows us to hand over data and do other setups on that View Controller.
-Let's define the Segues to give you a better understanding.
+In the iOS world, there are so-called **segues**, which can be used to perform navigation from one View Controller to another.
+Segues also allow us to access the so-called destination View Controller, which allows us to hand over data and do other setups on that View Controller.
+Let's define the segues to give you a better understanding.

 Please open the `Main.storyboard` and locate your `OverviewViewController`.
-You will create a segue which goes from the Table View Cell which contains the customer data to the actual Customer Detail View Controller.
+You will create a segue that goes from the Table View Cell that contains the customer data to the actual Customer Detail View Controller.
 In the `Main.storyboard`, please add another Table View Controller from the **Object Library**.

 ![Create Navigation](fiori-ios-scpms-teched19-01.png)

-Again the just created Table View Controller needs a Swift class, please right-click on the `SalesAssistant` group and create a new **Cocoa Touch Class**.
+Again, the just-created Table View Controller needs a Swift class.
+Please right-click the `SalesAssistant` group and create a new **Cocoa Touch Class**.
 Make sure it is sub-classed from `UITableViewController` and name it `CustomerDetailTableViewController`.

 ![Create Navigation](fiori-ios-scpms-teched19-02.png)

-Go back to the `Main.storyboard`, select the newly created Table View Controller and in the **Identity Inspector** set the **Custom Class** to `CustomerDetailTableViewController` and hit return.
+Go back to the `Main.storyboard`, select the newly created Table View Controller and in the **Identity Inspector** set the **Custom Class** to `CustomerDetailTableViewController`, and hit **Return**.

 ![Create Navigation](fiori-ios-scpms-teched19-03.png)

-Please select the Table View inside the `OverviewViewController` and click on the **Attributes Inspector**.
+Please select the Table View inside the `OverviewViewController` and click the **Attributes Inspector**.
 In the **Table View** section, please add 2 **Prototype Cells**.
 Select one of the prototype cells in the Table View and create a segue to the `CustomerDetailTableViewController`.

 ![Create Navigation](fiori-ios-scpms-teched19-04.png)